mahadeb-ai/mahadeb-ai.github.io/index.md

 ---

 ## 👨‍💼 About Me
-I am a research scholar at NTU Singapore, exploring the intersection of **topological data analysis**, **applied mathematics**, and **deep learning** to solve modern challenges in materials science and AI.
+Mahadeb Mandal is an research scholar at Nanyang Technological University (NTU), Singapore under the guidance of Prof. Kelin Xia.
+Prior to this, he completed his Master's degree at the Indian Institute of Technology(IIT) Bombay in India.
+He was also a PhD exchange student at the National University of Singapore (NUS) for five months, from January to May 2025.

 ---